 Older children may also need to see a mental health professional or school educational psychologist.

-Your child may not be able to speak during their assessment, but the clinician will be prepared for this and try to find another medium of communication.
-For example, children may be encouraged to communicate through parents, or older children may be invited to write down responses or use a computer.
+A person with selective mutism may not be able to speak during their assessment, but the clinician should be prepared for this and be willing to find another way to communicate.

 - their inability to speak interferes with their ability to function in that setting

-The effectiveness of treatment depends on:
+The effectiveness of treatment will depend on:

 - whether or not they have additional communication or learning difficulties or anxieties